TopdevVN/FilmRecommendation/README.md

 # FilmRecommendation
-Basic Web App Movie Recommendation using the Streamlit Library Here is a short summary of this project:
+Basic Web App Movie Recommendation using the Streamlit Library.

+Here is a short summary of this project:
 This project aims to create a basic web app to demo a movie recommendation system that can suggest similar movies for you.